A Characterization of Universally Optimal Queueing Regimes: Universally Optimal Regimes

-\begin{proof} Fix a queuing regime and consider the state of the system that starts at an idle state followed by two consecutive arrivals and then a service.
-The new state $\statex$ has one customer and is not maximal, since the system already had two customers before.
-By \cref{th:thetheorem}, if the regime is universally optimal, then $\posa(\statex)=1$, \ie preemption occurs at state~$\statex$. \end{proof}
+\begin{proof} Fix a queueing regime and consider the state reached from the idle state after $\labserv+1$ consecutive arrivals and then a service by some server $\labcustalt \le \labserv$ (for instance, $\labcustalt=1$).
+The new state $\statex$ has $\labserv$ customers and is not maximal because it is reached from a state with $\labserv+1$ customers via a service completion that does not serve the last customer.
+By \cref{th:thetheorem}, if the regime is universally optimal, then $\posa(\statex)\le \labserv$, \ie a downgrade in state~$\statex$ occurs. \end{proof}

+\begin{remark} A mechanism without preemption can be arbitrarily worse than the corresponding mechanism with preemption.
+Consider the no-preemption variant of the priority-slots regime in an \MMS[1] model.
+In this variant, an arriving customer who joins the queue is assigned to the free slot with the smallest index, but the server continues serving the customer in service and moves to the customer occupying the slot with the smallest index only at the end of the service.

+Pick $\varepsilon>0$ arbitrarily small and, without loss of generality, take $\servr=1$.
+Assume that $\reward$ and $\cost$ satisfy $\reward=2\cost+\varepsilon$.
+In equilibrium, arriving customers will take slot $1$ if it is vacant, and slot $2$ if slot $1$ is occupied but $2$ is vacant.
+If slots $1$ and $2$ are both occupied, arriving customers will balk.
+When the arrival rate $\arrivr\to\infty$, an arriving customer will typically find at least one of the first two slots occupied, so a joining customer will remain in the system for two time units in expectation before completing service, and incur a cost of $2\cost$ for a reward $2\cost+\varepsilon$.
+Thus, this customer's expected contribution to the social welfare will be $\varepsilon$.
+On the other hand, in this situation, the social optimum threshold is $\nopt=1$, with expected contribution to the social welfare $\reward-\cost=\cost+\varepsilon$.
+This implies that the price of anarchy, \ie the ratio of the optimum social welfare and the equilibrium social welfare, has no finite upper bound. \end{remark}

-Since the service time is exponential, the social designer does not need to use preemption to achieve the social optimum.
+Because the service time is exponential, the social designer does not need to use preemption to achieve the social optimum.
 Indeed, from a social perspective, all customers are identical regardless of the time they spent in the system or being served.
 Therefore, the role of preemption is purely strategic, in the sense that it affects the customers' equilibrium behavior.

+We now use \cref{th:thetheorem} to give two examples of new universally optimal regimes.
+In both examples, the assumption that customers observe the state is essential.

+\begin{example} Consider a regime in which the state is the pair $(\njobs,\maxnjobs)$, where $\maxnjobs$ is the maximum number of customers that the system has seen at any given time since the last idle period.
+In this regime a newly arriving customer is immediately sent to position $1$ (\ie is immediately served), whenever $\njobs<\maxnjobs$; otherwise the customer is assigned to the last position.
+That is,